skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 seems right, he off-handedly poses the question, "Gentlemen, whom do you believe to be the greatest of all wizards?"

 A few of the older fellows roll their eyes and move on.
-Apparently they see this an a subject good only for endless idle debate.
+Apparently they see this a subject good only for endless idle debate.
 A few of the younger ones get into the spirit of the thing, and toss out a few quick suggestions.
 One of the youngest, more likely an apprentice than practicing wizard, suggests, "Dravis Lorman!"

 Since their country just annihilated the Lormanites and killed King